zhuyedev/zhuyedev/README.md

 ## Something about me

 - 👨‍💻 I'm currently working on my [blog website](https://zhuye.dev), check it out!
 - ✌🏻 2023 Goals: Contribute more to Open Source projects.
 - 📮 Reach me at: zhuyestu@gmail.com.

+## Recent Activities

+- Complete the entire design of a UI component library on Figma, and develop it using `Headless UI` and `Tailwind CSS`.
+- Complete the development of my portfolio website built with `Next.js`.
+- Learn about web3 and blockchain development.
+- Create a demo gallery to showcase my development projects.
+- Translate some technical documents to help other domestic developers.
+- Relearn computer science fundamentals following the [CS-roadmap](https://github.com/zhuyedev/cs-roadmap).

 ## 🔧 Languages and tools